jaredwray/ecto/README.md

 ### Engines

-To make it easier to access certain engines and change them all engins supported are provided as parameters directly on the `Ecto` class as `Ecto.<EngineFullName>` such as:
+To make it easier to access certain engines and change them all engines supported are provided as parameters directly on the `Ecto` class as `Ecto.<EngineFullName>` such as:
 ```javascript
 let ecto = Ecto();
 console.log(ecto.Handlebars.name); // will return "handlebars"